There are plenty of people who are into DIY crafts and arts nowadays.

 - If even coating is crucial to you, use a sprayer instead of a brush or roller to spray paint rubber

 - Read carefully and follow the manufacturer’s directions to keep yourself safe

 - Roughing up the surface slightly with sandpaper will help the paint to stick better to the rubber surface

 Keep in mind some paints have the primer already incorporated, allowing you to prime and paint in one stroke.
 Be sure what’s in your paint and avoid unnecessary work and expenses.

-Also, read the instructions on paint packaging for the time it takes for your paint to dry completely, for some paints dry fast on the surface and may appear dried when the inside is not.
+Also, read the instructions on paint packaging for the time it takes for your paint to dry completely, some paints dry fast on the surface and may appear dried when the inside is not.

 How to Pick the Right Rubber Paint for Your Project?

 As we’ve stressed before, using the wrong paint can have disastrous results.

 So, take your time and consider how are you going to use the finished object—decorative or functional?
 And how long do you need the paint to last?